riscv/docs-dev-guide/README.md

 - In Powershell, use the following command to install the Asciidoctor gem:

 ```
-gem install asciidoctor <path-to-dowloaded-gem>
+gem install asciidoctor <path-to-downloaded-gem>
 ```

 ## Both Win and Mac, for pdf's

+Install the following:

-Install the asciidoctor-pdf gem, which is needed for pdf rendering:
+* the asciidoctor-pdf gem, which is needed for pdf rendering.
+* the asciidoctor-kroki gem, which is needed for diagram rendering.

 ```
 gem install asciidoctor-pdf
+gem install asciidoctor-kroki
 ```

 ## Add syntax highlighting gems for Asciidoc output